Domisobel/barf/README.md

-# barf app will will include calculators for all supplements used in raw dog nutrition.
+# barf app all supplements used in raw dog nutrition.